Skip to main content

 Write app rules for OPA-aware Applications

-In addition to the ingress and egress policies, the Istio systems also support application policies.
+Istio systems support application policies.
 The structure of these policies are customizable according to the application requirements.
 By default, the module policy.app contains allow and deny - rules similar to ingress and egress policies, but you can remove those and write any Rego that you want.

-An application can directly query the OPA embedded in data plane sidecar, usually listening at localhost:8181, for application-specific authorization decisions.
+An application can directly query the OPA embedded in data plane sidecar, by default listening at localhost:8181, for application-specific authorization decisions.
 The default data document for application policies is data.application.main.
 This exercises the allow or deny rule created in policy.app module.

-The application-specific main rule can be queried in the following way:
+The application-specific main rule can be queried using the following example:

 curl -XPOST localhost:8181/v1/data/application/main \